Eligibility – your project

-The examples provided above are not an exhaustive list – projects and costs will be assessed for suitability as part of the grant application process
+The lists provided above are not exhaustive – projects and costs will be assessed for suitability as part of the grant application process

 If your Application is successful you will be asked to source proposals/quotes from providers/suppliers for the work or equipment you intend to use the funding towards – we will need this before we can issue your funding contract.

 In order to ensure you receive your Funding Contract in a timely manner you may wish to start gathering the required Procurement Evidence